felipesveiga/Email-1/README.md

 # Email-1
-This is a project that involves automating procedures as sending and downloading files from email messages.
+This is a project that involves automating procedures as sending and downloading files from email messages using Python.